Christof/vim_tips/vim_tips.md

 | `~`             | Use {string} from the previous substitution command execution |
 | `\={Vim script} | Evaluate {Vim script} expression and use it as {string}       |

+The last search pattern can be used by leaving the `{pattern}` empty.
+This allows for decoupling of searching and replacing, so that on a first attempt with a wrong pattern, the substitution isn't performed on wrong matches.
+A drawback of this method is that the two steps go into two different histories and cannot be reused easily.
+To get a good history even with a separate search can be achieved by pasting the last search into the command line with `<C-r>/`.